sergeysychov/behaviour_inject/README.md

 # BInject #
 ## Behaviour Inject for Unity3d ##

-Lightweight fast and easy to use DI tool for Unity3d.
+Performant lightweight and easy to use DI tool for Unity3d.
 Small amount of code and all important features:
 - resolving interfaces;
 - injection to MonoBehaviour properties, fields or methods;
 - class autocomposition with constructor injection;